The Path of Personal Growth: Who Are You, Really?

 BUT, you know what?
 Because of my heavy reliance on all these compensatory strategies… I actually am a super-together person who gets things done.
 I’m also pleased to report that I’m no longer embarrassed by this “shortcoming” either.
 In fact, because of learning about myself, and embracing who and what I am, I’ve actually learned how to turn this quirk of mine into a strength.

-Then, remembering my forgetfulness superpower, I realized that If I put my kid’s Easter basket on top of the refrigerator where I can’t see it, I would forget it was even there.
-So I did that, and then left the room… and here it is like five hours later and I have not even thought about the candy once until I sat down to start writing this post for you.
-Super.
-Power.
+Then, remembering my “forgetfulness” superpower, I realized that If I put my kid’s Easter basket on top of the refrigerator where I can’t see it, I would forget it was even there.
+So I did that, and then left the room…and here it is like five hours later and I have not even thought about the candy once until I sat down to start writing this post for you.

-How to Uncover Your True Self, and Use Your Self-Awareness to Grow
+How to Uncover Your True Self and Use Your Self-Awareness to Grow When On the Path of Personal Growth

 Here’s my point: YOU also have superpowers.
 You have things that are true about you that you either may not fully know about yet, or that you may know about but want to be different.
 There may be things that you do without understanding why you do them.
 You may have automatic reactions to certain situations, and not even know why.